 Frequently Asked Questions

-What is the typical price of a vacation home in Rome?
+What is the typical price of a vacation home Rome?

-What is the typical availability of Bed & Breakfast rentals in Rome?
+What is the typical availability of Apartment rentals Rome?

-What are the most popular vacation home amenities in Rome?
+What are the most popular vacation home amenities Rome?

-When looking to book a vacation home in Rome, the most requested amenities include internet, TVs, and cribs.
+When looking to book a vacation home Rome, the most requested amenities include Internet, TV, and Crib.

-How many Bed & Breakfast rentals and Hotel rooms can I find in Rome?
+How many Apartment rentals and House rentals can I find Rome?

-Rome has 37804 Bed & Breakfast rentals and Hotel rooms available to book.
+Rome has 59,886 Apartment rentals and House rentals available to book.

 Are there pet-friendly vacation rentals Rome?

-If you're travelling with a dog, over 12% of vacation rentals in Rome are pet-friendly.
+If you're travelling with a dog, over 7% of vacation rentals Rome are pet-friendly.

 What's the best month to visit Rome?

-When booking accommodation in Rome, remember that the rainiest months are usually November and October, with July often being the sunniest.
+When booking accommodation Rome, remember that the rainiest months are usually November and October, with July often being the sunniest.